eleemosynator/writeups/flare-on-6/12 - help/readme.md

 cleatext communication in the code), hard-core kernel hackery (reflectively loading kernel drivers), malware paraphernalia (encrypted stack strings, plugin-based platforms) with a bit of cryptanalysis and some plain old password brute-guessing on the side.
-Every puzzle had multiple solutions suited to different skillset and the whole experience was fascinating.
+Every puzzle had multiple solutions suited to different skillsets and the whole experience was fascinating.
 Even though it wasn't the hardest challenge I've ever done, it was definitely the most engaging and the one I've spent the most time on.
-Thank you again Ryan Warns [@NOPAndRoll] and thanks to the FLARE team, [@nickharbour] for organizing and [@fireeye] for sponsoring the Flare-On challenge.
+Thank you again Ryan Warns ([@NOPAndRoll]) and thanks to the FLARE team, [@nickharbour] for organizing and [@fireeye] for sponsoring the Flare-On challenge.

-My route through the challenge is pretty much as described, except that I failed to pull off the brute-guessing bit due to the dumbest bug ever (outer brute loop didn't exit on winning, so 'WIN' message had scrolled off the top when I checked back, and things went downhill from there - ALWAYS LOG EVERYTHING), and I also failed to scan for the more distinct part of the password, so I resorted to reversing `i8042prt.sys` and lifting the password out of the keyboard buffer.
+My route through the challenge is pretty much as described, except that I failed to pull off the brute-guessing bit due to the dumbest bug ever (outer brute loop didn't exit on winning, so 'WIN' message had scrolled off the top when I checked back, and things went downhill from there - ALWAYS LOG EVERYTHING), and I also failed to scan for the more distinctive part of the password, so I resorted to reversing `i8042prt.sys` and lifting the password out of the keyboard buffer.
 I also worked on extracting the flag straight from the [KeePass] process, but I only completed that after I had finished the keyboard approach.
 All in, I had great fun and learned quite a lot.